Studies and references

 Did you know that intensive training - especially in cold environments - can weaken your immune system in the short term?
 This can make you more susceptible to upper respiratory tract infections.

-👉 Compared to the placebo group, the immune system recovered faster after hard training.
+Compared to the placebo group, the immune system recovered more quickly after intense exercise.

 Nucleotides were tested in studies with athletes - with the result: fewer stress reactions, more support during regeneration.

-👉 Nucleotides are natural building blocks of DNA and RNA.
-They accompany processes of cell renewal and energy supply - and can make a difference between overload and optimal recovery, especially in phases of high stress.
+Nucleotides are the natural building blocks of DNA and RNA.
+They play a role in cellular renewal and energy production—and can make the difference between burnout and optimal recovery, especially during periods of high stress.

 After stress, such as antibiotic treatment, the balance in the gut can become unbalanced, and researchers have observed that the supplementary intake of nucleotides in such phases can help to accompany and support the diversity of "good" bacteria.